Biden To Start Naming Cabinet Picks Tuesday As Trump Resists - UrduPoint

 States' certification of results of their popular votes is usually routine following a US presidential election.

-But Trump's refusal to concede has complicated the process and drawn concerns that he could cause long-term damage to Americans' trust in their voting system.
+But Trump's refusal to concede has raised concerns that he could cause long-term damage to Americans' trust in the voting system that underlies US democracy.

-The Pennsylvania court ruling prompted a Republican senator from the state, Pat Toomey, to join the ranks of Republicans recognizing Biden's victory, saying the Democrat "won the 2020 election and will become the 46th president of the United States."
-"President Trump should accept the outcome of the election and facilitate the presidential transition process," Toomey said in a statement.

-The judgement in Pennsylvania came hours after Republicans also requested a delay in certification in Michigan, another battleground, in a letter that repeated allegations of irregularities in the state which Biden won by 155,000 votes.
+The judgment in Pennsylvania came hours after Republicans also requested a delay in certification in Michigan, another battleground, in a letter that repeated allegations of irregularities in the state, which Biden won by 155,000 votes.

-They asked for a delay of two weeks to allow for a full audit of results in Wayne County, the state's largest and where majority-black Detroit is located, which was won overwhelmingly by Biden.
+They requested a two-week delay to allow a full audit of results in Wayne County.
+Wayne is the state's largest county and home to majority-black Detroit, which Biden won overwhelmingly.

 On Saturday, she posted on Twitter that there had been "no evidence" to draw into question the result of the election.